The mod $p$ Riemann-Hilbert correspondence and the perfect site: -modules

 \section{$\wfr$-modules}

 Let $R$ be a perfect $\mathbb{F}_p$-algebra.
 The purpose of this section is to introduce the ring $\wfr$ and review the notion of an \emph{algebraic} $\wfr$-module, following \cite{BLRH}.
-Let $R$ be a \emph{perfect} $\mathbb{F}_p$-algebra.
 Let $W(R)$ denote the ring of Witt vectors of $R$ with Witt vector Frobenius $\phi: W(R) \to W(R)$.